CUNEIFORM BONES ANATOMY

 GENERAL STRUCTURE

 The cuneiform bones are three wedge-shaped bones located in the medial part of the tarsus.
-They contribute to the structure and stability of the foot's arch.
+They contribute to the structure and stability of your foot's arch.
 The cuneiforms are named according to their relative positions: medial, intermediate, and lateral.

 Location